masher92/UKCP18/Regridding/ReadMe.md

   * Saves a netCDF copy of both the reformatted observations and regridded observations.
 * Check_reformat.py:
   * Checks the reformatting process above works.
 Checks similarity between max/mean values between original and reformatted data and checks plotting.

-* TestingRegridding_CreateTimeSeries.py:
+  TestingRegridding:
+    Individual Cells
        * Finds the grid cell covering a point of interest for both the original and reformatted observations data.
        * Creates a csv containing a 20 year time series of data at this location.
-* TestingRegridding_plotPDFs.py:
-  * Uses the timeseries from above to plot PDFs and percentile threshold plots.
+    Leeds-at-centre

 ## Next steps
 * Look at observations from rain gauge data and cross-check the CEH-GEAR data with these as well